0xphen/arb-solver/README.md

 # 🧮 arb-solver

 `arb-solver` is a **Rust engine** for efficiently detecting profitable arbitrage cycles in directed weighted graphs.
-It uses an **optimized Bellman–Ford variant (SPFA)** for fast negative cycle detection, essential for finding arbitrage opportunities where the product of edge weights (rates) exceeds one.
+It uses an **optimized Bellman–Ford variant (SPFA)** for fast negative cycle detection, essential for finding arbitrage opportunities where the product of edge weights (rates) exceeds one (∏ rᵢ > 1).

 The project also employs a **Compressed Sparse Row (CSR)** graph representation, ensuring memory and computational efficiency.